MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/partitioningpolicy.md

 > [!NOTE]
 > The data partitioning feature is in *preview*.

-The main purpose of the policy is to improve performance of queries which are known to be narrowed to a small subset of values in the partitioned column(s).
+The main purpose of the policy is to improve performance of queries which are known to be narrowed to a small subset of values in the partitioned column(s), and/or aggregate/join on a high cardinality string column.
 A secondary potential benefit is better compression of the data.

 > [!WARNING]
 > While there are no hard-coded limits set on the amount of tables that can have the policy defined on them, every additional table adds